NayutaNick/img-generator/README.md

 ## Author

-Created by [Your Name].
+Created by Nayuta.
 Feel free to contribute or suggest improvements!